homestar92/ring-lardner-transcriptions/A Close-Up of Domba Splew.md

 > A couple came walking along the street;
 > Neither of them had ever met.”

-“That,” said Mr. Splew, “‘is the verse I have worked on all winter.”
+“That,” said Mr. Splew, “is the verse I have worked on all winter.”

 “It’s been a hard winter,” I said.
 “We didn’t have enough coal either.”